WabisabiMediaInc/Console-Hearts-Finances/README.md

 ## A project written in HTML,CSS and Javascript concepts to create financial analysis tool for analyzing the financial records of a company.

 JavaScript Fundamentals: Console Finances
-Before you begin, download your starter codeLinks to an external site. for this Challenge and unzip the zip file.

 ## Usage
 Create a new GitHub repo called Console-Finances.
 Then, clone it to your computer.